Mobile Menu

 Training and Stipend Requirements

-• All members must attend two authorized training sessions monthly and respond to at least 20% of the department’s monthly calls to remain active and eligible for stipends.
+• To receive the monthly stipend members must complete four hours of approved monthly training and respond to at least 20% of the department’s monthly calls.

 The average response time was 5 minutes and 47 seconds.
 The response time averaged 5 minutes and 34 seconds for calls requiring lights and sirens, while non-emergency calls had an average response time of 6 minutes and 23 seconds.